sdegutis/90s.dev/site/public/guides/api-reference.md

 ```
 const sys      // represents the host
 const program  // represents the process
-const Panel    // represents a panel
+class Panel    // represents a panel
 ```